calabash/run_loop/README.md

 ### License

-run_loop is available under the MIT license.
+Run Loop is available under the MIT license.
 See the LICENSE file for more info.

 ### Versioning

-run_loop follows the spirit of Semantic Versioning.
+Run Loop follows the spirit of Semantic Versioning.
 [1]  However, the semantic versioning spec is incompatible with RubyGem's patterns for pre-release gems.
 [2]

 _"But returning to the practical: No release version of SemVer is compatible with Rubygems."_ - David Kellum